 echo "Test Postfix Gmail SMTP Relay post modification via https://restorebin.com/?p=5809" | mail -s "Postfix Gmail SMTP Relay 2" email@example.com

 This will also help to validate whether the server is intact and not broken after changes.

 Watch and learn to configure Postfix on Ubuntu Cloud Server with Gmail SMTP Server for internal emails.

-In this article, we learn about the emailing system and configure Postfix on Cloud Server.
-In the next article, I will be sharing on how to secure the server with an in-built firewall system.
+This article teaches about the emailing system and configuring Postfix on Cloud Server.
+In the following article, I will be sharing how to generate a free SSL certificate using Let’s Encrypt.